 - Legal – make sure that you are fully aware of your legal obligations around long term illness and potential termination

 Some business owners might be reading this and saying to themselves ‘you have got to be joking!’
-But if you have employees, illness will happen – it may be cancer or depression or dementia.
+But if you have employees, illness will happen – it may be cancer, mental illness or dementia.
 It will impact you and your business – but it is best to tackle it head on.
-You might also find there’s a lift in engagement from your other employees when they see how well you look after your people.
+You might also find there’s a lift in employee engagement from your managers and other employees when they see focus from management on how well your people are looked after.

 As for my father in law, he is now in a care home as he requires full time care.
 He loves to sit out at the Nurses’ station where all the action is.
 We believe that he’s remembering his days as a Bank Manager with a team of 57 employees and that he is still calling the shots.